Amtrak passengers endured a 30-hour delay in Virginia after fallen trees blocked the track during winter storm - KTVZ

 The area where the track was blocked had been slammed by a winter storm that dropped several inches of snow, snarling traffic and leaving drivers on a 50-mile stretch of I-95 in Virginia stuck in their cars during the freezing overnight hours.

-Some were stranded on the blocked roadway for more than a dozen hours.
-The interstate reopened Tuesday night after all disabled vehicles were removed, The Virginia Department of Transportation’s office in Fredericksburg said on Twitter.
+Some were stranded on the blocked roadway for more than 24 hours.
+The interstate reopened Tuesday night after all disabled vehicles were removed, the Virginia Department of Transportation’s office in Fredericksburg said on Twitter.

 On the train, passengers were able to view the picturesque wintry landscape until their journey came to a sudden halt.